 We also loved the Bin Small Sausage in Large Sausage stall which is a Taiwanese sausage wrapped in sticky rice.
 Fried chicken is a Taiwan staple and the Hot Star fried chicken stall was another one of our favourites.

 There’s a lot more to Shilin than just food and you can do everything from playing arcade games to praying in the temple located in the centre of the market.
+If you prefer a guided tour of Shilin market then check out this walking for tour – check prices now!

 How to get there: take the R20 bus from the Jiantan Station (Zhongshan) next to the National Palace Museum or grab a cab.